marat-gainullin/platypus-js/README.md

 Platypus.js comprises both asynchronous IO model and reasonable use of multithreading with only few intensivly used threads.

-Platypus.js provides a developer with libraries needed to develop complete ready for market applications.
+Platypus.js provides a developer with libraries needed to develop complete and ready for market applications.

 In general, two programming languages are used while developing Platypus.js applications:
 * JavaScript (ECMA-262-3 standard) for application logic implementation both on server side and client side.